 From Caring.com

-What if I do not want to be the person’s guardian?
+What if I do not want to be my loved one’s guardian?

 Public Guardianship Office (PGO)